International Relations Service

 Language exchange: Furthermore, the Institute of Modern Languages at Comillas, has created a Language Exchange Program so that foreign students can practice Spanish and Spanish students may practice other languages.

-People Globlal Relocation (PGR) collaborates with Comillas to provide all services associated with accomodations.
+Students Global Relocation (SGR) collaborates with Comillas to provide all services associated with accomodations.

 Medical Coverage and Insurance